gundalow/proposals/docker/docker_image.md

     - Do not use cache when building an image.
   deafult: false

-password:
-  description:
-    - Password used when connecting to the registry.
-Provide with username and email when credentials are not encoded in docker configuration file or when encoded credentials should be updated.
-  default: null
-  nolog: true

 path:
   description:
-    - Path to Dockerfile and context from which to build an image.
+    - File path or URL to a context from which to build an image.
   default: null

 push:
   description:
     - Use with state present to always push an image to the registry.
+The image name must contain a repository path and optionally a registry.
+For example: registry.ansible.com/user_a/repository
   default: false

-registry:
+pull:
   description:
-    - URL of the registry.
-If not provided, defaults to Docker Hub.
+    - When building an image downloads any updates to the FROM image in Dockerfiles.
+  default: true

+repository:
+  description:
+    - Use with state tagged to set the repository for the tag.
   default: null

 rm:
   description:
     - Remove intermediate containers after build.
   default: true

-tag:
-  description:
-    - Image tags.
-When pulling or pushing, set to 'all' to include all tags.
-  default: latest

-url:
-  description:
-    - The location of a Git repository.
-The repository acts as the context when building an image.
-    - Mutually exclusive with path.

-username:
-  description:
-    - Username used when connecting to the registry.
-Provide with password and email when credentials are not encoded in docker configuration file or when encoded credentials should be updated.
-  default: null
-  nolog: true

 state:
   description:
     - "absent" - if image exists, unconditionally remove it.
 Use the force option to un-tag and remove all images matching the provided name.
-    - "present" - check if image is present with the provided tag.
-If the image is not present or the force option is used, the image will either be pulled from the registry, built or loaded from an archive.
-To build the image, provide a path or url to the context and Dockerfile.
+    - "present" - check if an image is present using the provided name and tag.
+If the image is not present or the force option is used, the image will either be pulled, built or loaded.
+To build the image, provide a path to the context and Dockerfile.
 To load an image, use load_path to provide a path to an archive file.
-If no path, url or load_path is provided, the image will be pulled.
-Use the registry parameters to control the registry from which the image is pulled.
+If no path or load_path is provided, the image will be pulled.

-required: false
+    - "tagged" - tag an image into a repository.
+Use the force option to replace an existing image.
 default: present
 choices:
   - absent
   - present

-http_timeout:
+  - tagged

+tag:
   description:
-    - Timeout for HTTP requests during the image build operation.
-Provide a positive integer value for the number of seconds.
+    - Used to select an image when pulling.
+Will be added to the image when pushing, tagging or building.
+Defaults to 'latest' when pulling an image.
+Required when tagging.
-  default: null
+  default: latest

 ```